NEUROLOGIC MUSIC THERAPY (NMT)®

 What is Neurologic Music Therapy (NMT)® ?

-Neurologic Music Therapy (NMT) is an evidence-based treatment model that uses standardized, research-based techniques to treat the brain using specific elements of music such as rhythm, melody, dynamics, tempo, etc..
-The Neurologic Music Therapist is a stimulus specialist who is trained in the the neuroscience of music perception, music production, and music cognition.
+Neurologic Music Therapy ® (NMT) is an evidence-based treatment system that uses standardized, research-based techniques to treat the brain using specific elements of music such as rhythm, melody, dynamics, tempo, etc..
+The Neurologic Music Therapist is a stimulus specialist who is trained in the the neuroscience of music perception, music production/creation, and music cognition.
 The Neurologic Music Therapist uses standardized techniques to address non-musical goals such as speech, physical movement, cognition and other functional abilities.
 The therapist focuses on the music as therapy, emphasizing specific elements of music in the construction of therapeutic exercises as research so indicates, in order to optimize function and/or reroute neuropathways to achieve functionality.